EricThomson/pandastim/readme.md

 To test the installation, try running one of the examples in [examples/examples_readme.md](examples/examples_readme.md).
 For instance, `examples/drifting_fullfield_sin.py`.
 Note that panda3d doesn't always play nicely with IDEs, so I typically run scripts from the command line (e.g., `python -m examples.drifting_fullfield_sin.py`).

 ### Structure
 There are three main modules:
 - `textures.py`: defines the textures used in stimulus classes (2d numpy arrays)
 - `stimulus_classes.py`: defines classes used to show stimuli (e.g., full field drifting texture).
 This is the main interface with panda3d.
 - `experiments.py`: defines classes used to run experiments, which are sets of stimuli.
-Saves as json [note currently, experiment classes are in `stimulus_classes.py`]
+Saves data as json.

-The `examples` folder contains many examples of how to present different stimuli or run different types of experiments.
+If you run any of those modules, `__main__` will run examples.
+Further, the `examples` folder contains many examples of how to present different stimuli or run different types of experiments.
 If you want to roll your own, I would use those examples as a starting point.

 ### To do (short term)